Category Archives: Software Engineering Curriculum

 – this Build Basic Generative Adversarial Networks course and

-– this Build Better Generative Adversarial Networks course, and
+– this Build Better Generative Adversarial Networks course and

-– this Apply Generative Adversarial Networks course.
+– this Apply Generative Adversarial Networks course and

 After that please read this David Foster (2023).
 Generative Deep Learning – Teaching Machines To Paint, Write, Compose, and Play.
 O’Reilly Media book.